-Children born with a cleft palate may have difficulty breastfeeding because their connection with the breast may be weak, or they may not produce enough suction, as the Children's Hospital Colorado explains.
-Because of the physical split in their palate, milk or formula may also leak through their nostrils, causing them to take in less nutrients.
+Children born with a cleft palate may have difficulty breastfeeding because their connection with the breast may be weak or they may not produce enough suction, as the Children's Hospital Colorado explains.
+Because of the physical split in their palate, milk or formula may also leak through their nostrils, causing them to take in fewer nutrients.
 However, though latching may prove difficult for babies with a cleft lip, many can breastfeed normally.
-The size of the cleft in the lip impacts how well a baby can create the suction needed in order to feed.
+The size of the cleft in the lip impacts how well a baby can create the suction needed to feed.

 According to the Cleft Lip & Palate Association (CLAPA), there are several steps you can take to guide your baby to breastfeed successfully:

-- Determine with a specialist when your child is ""dummy sucking"" — that is, when they're latched, but now swallowing — and when they're able to suck and swallow.
+- Determine with a specialist when your child is "dummy sucking" — when they're latched but now swallowing — and when they're able to suck and swallow.

 - Use a nipple shield with a larger or different hole shape for better support.

 Only rarely do doctors advise placing a feeding plate directly into your child's mouth.
-In these cases, the plate acts as a vacuum to better enable your child to suck and breastfeed.
+The plate acts as a vacuum to better enable your child to suck and breastfeed in these cases.
 That said, there are varying opinions in the medical community about the use of these plates.
-It's possible that they can be used to start guiding the cleft to close prior to surgery, but these plates are not common, so you'll want to discuss this option with your doctor and seek out a specialist's advice.
+They could possibly use them to start guiding the cleft to close before surgery, but these plates are not common.
+You'll want to discuss this option with your doctor and seek a specialist's advice.

-Not all babies are able to breastfeed, but they can still get the nutrients they need.
-Per the CLAPA, depending on the size and position of the cleft, you may be able to use a bottle with a scoop or specially shaped nipple.
+Not all babies can breastfeed, but they can still get the nutrients they need.
+Per the CLAPA, depending on the size and position of the cleft, you may be able to use a bottle with a scoop or uniquely shaped nipple.
 On occasion, some may need to use feeding tubes.